DataBiosphere/dsub/docs/retries.md

 Transient failure rates should be much lower in practice than preemption rates and more complex retry logic is not clearly more desirable.

+When using the `google-batch` provider, using the `--preemptible` flag will cause your tasks to be run on [Spot VMs](https://cloud.google.com/spot-vms).
+Unlike standard GCE preemptible VMs, Spot VMs do not have a 24-hour time limit.

 ## Tracking task attempts

 When viewing tasks with `dstat --full` the attempt number will be available